Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Analysis of Postulated MAP Estimators via Hardening

-Assumption~\ref{as:replicaMMSE} is simply stated to again point out that we are assuming the Replica MMSE Claim is valid.
-As discussed in Section~\ref{sec:repAs}, the Replica MMSE Claim has not been formally proven.
-We make the additional Assumptions~\ref{as:limitExistence}--\ref{as:uniqueness}, which are also difficult to verify but similar in spirit.
-Taken together, Assumptions~\ref{as:replicaMMSE}--\ref{as:uniqueness} reflect the main limitations of the replica analysis and precisely state the manner in which the analysis is non-rigorous.
+Assumption~\ref{as:replicaMMSE} is simply stated to again point out that we are assuming the validity of replica symmetry for the postulated MMSE estimates.
+We make the additional Assumptions~\ref{as:limitExistence} and~\ref{as:limitExchange}, which are also difficult to verify but similar in spirit.
+Taken together, Assumptions~\ref{as:replicaMMSE}--\ref{as:limitExchange} reflect the main limitations of the replica symmetric analysis and precisely state the manner in which the analysis is non-rigorous.